sumeet-bansal/sumeet-bansal.github.io/_posts/2018-03-21-initial-commit.md

 var block = document.getElementById('affected-block');
 block.style.marginRight = (block.clientWidth - block.offsetWidth) + "px";
 ```
 What that does is add a `margin-right` style rule to the affected block, where `margin-right` equals the number of pixels the scrollbar takes up, essentially moving the entire block some `n` pixels right and hiding the scrollbar off-screen.
-It's not a perfect solution but it certainly solves the shifting icon issue, so I suppose it's good enough (for now).
+Of course, this creates a horizontal scrollbar since the vertical scrollbar is now off-screen, but the horizontal scrollbar can be easily hidden with no issues via the `overflow-x: hidden` rule.

 ## pt.
 2
 #### relevant commits